oulanikkinen/aws_static_website_host/README.md

-# Static Website Hosting
+# Static Website Hosting using Amazon services

-> Hosting a static HTTPS website using AWS
+> In this project I will go through step by step how host a static HTTPS website using AWS

 ## Cloud tools I used
 #### AWS